-- 1. When the Lever/Trigger is depressed, the Throttle Valve is moved down off its seat by the Valve Tube.
-Air enters the bottom of the Air Cylinder, forcing the Piston Assembly.
-As the Piston Assembly rises, the Plunger Rod forces hydraulic fluid into the upper part of the Hydraulic Section, retracting the Hydraulic Plunger.
-Meanwhile, the Jaws grip the mandrel of the rivet, pulling until the rivet is set and breaking the mandrel in the process. - 2.
-When the Lever/Trigger is released, the Throttle Valve resets and shuts off the air supply.
-The Valve Tube Spring then lifts the Valve Tube and exhausts the air through the hollow of the Valve Tube.
-The Return Spring returns the Hydraulic Plunger to its original position.
-This open the Jaws, releases the mandrel, and retracts the Piston Assembly back to its original static site.
+- 1. When the Trigger (58) is depressed, the Valve Stem (39) is moved off its seat and the air enters the bottom of the Air Cylinder (39), forcing the Piston Assembly (32~35).
+As the Piston Assembly rises, the Plunger Rod (32) forces hydraulic fluid into the upper part of the Hydraulic Section (1), retracting the Hydraulic Plunger (4).
+Meanwhile, the Jaws (23) grip the mandrel of the rivet, pulling until the rivet is set and breaking the mandrel in the process. - 2.
+When the Trigger (58) is released, the Valve Stem (39) resets and shuts off the air supply and exhausts the air through the Exhaust Plug (44).
+The Return Spring (18) returns the Hydraulic Plunger to its original position.
+This open the Jaws, releases the mandrel, and retracts the Piston Assembly back to its original static site. - 3.
+The patented Vacuum Mandrel Collection System is designed and highly recommended for higher productivity, less fatigue of operators, cleanness and safety of work area.
+It mainly consists of parts as index #50 to #54 shown as the exploded drawing.
+The compressed air is always standing by inside the chamber at the rear portion of the Hydraulic Section where the Return Spring is contained.
+The compressed air here will also assure perfect shock absorption as an air cushion in operation.
+Through the adjustment of the Vacuum Regulator (15), the compressed air will create the Venturl effect and vacuum power to hold the rivet in the Nosepiece (62) regardless of the position and suck the broken mandrel backward to the Deflector (65) or Collection Bottle (68~70) via the Guide Hose (22) to the proper container.